Robin-Hood-zjw/product_search_strategy/README.md

 from requests_oauthlib import OAuth2Session

 # Data Structure
 Binary tree is the data structure that is deployed into the main program.
 Same product category is required for the construction of each binary tree structure.
-Each node represents a single product whose attributes consist of <productId>, <productName>, <productType>, <productPrice>, <productFulfillment>, <productDelivery>, <left>, <right> and <parent>.
+Each node represents a single product whose attributes consist of productId, productName, productType, productPrice, productFulfillment, productDelivery, left, right and parent.